andreav/xunit-dotnet-iconfig/README.md

         <UserSecretsId>your-secret-id-here</UserSecretsId>
         ```

-    * Configuring also Secrets in `TestConfigHelper.cs` (default code is commented out), somethind like this:
+    * Configuring also Secrets in `TestConfigHelper.cs` (default code is commented out), something like this:

         ```cs
         public static IConfigurationRoot GetIConfigurationRoot()